- Extradition Institute

 North and South America

-The United States of America and Canada have strong diplomatic relations in the area of extradition.
-However, there are no extradition treaties between the USA and countries like Cuba and Venezuela, highlighting the political aspects involved.
-A country such as Ecuador, despite having an agreement with the USA, periodically refuses to extradite individuals, demonstrating the complex interactions between nations.
+The United States of America and Canada have strong diplomatic relations in the area of non-extradition treaties.
+However, there are no non-extraditions or treaties between the USA and countries like Cuba and Venezuela, highlighting the diplomatic ties and the political aspects involved in international relations.
+A country such as Ecuador, despite having an extradition agreement with the USA, periodically refuses to extradite individuals, demonstrating the complex interactions between nations.

 Africa

 Some countries on the African continent fundamentally lack a clear and structured legal system.
-In Somalia, there is no judicial infrastructure to ensure the enforcement of extradition agreements.
-A similar situation can be observed in Mali and South Sudan, where there is an absence of a legal system, let alone treaties concerning the extradition of individuals.
+In Somalia, there is no judicial infrastructure to ensure the enforcement of many bilateral extradition agreements, treaties, and agreements.
+A similar situation can be observed in Mali and South Sudan, where a legal system is absent, let alone treaties bilateral agreements concerning the extradition of individuals.

 Asia

 Due to disagreements in the area of human rights, China does not have extradition treaties with the USA and the UK.
-As for Iran, the United Arab Emirates (UAE), and Qatar, the situation is more complex.
+As for Iran, the United Arab Emirates (UAE), and Qatar, the situation with non extradition treaties between countries is more complex.
 For example, the UAE has extradition treaties with some countries.
 However, Iran does not have such treaties with the USA and the UK due to political tensions between these nations.
-Qatar has entered into extradition treaties, but the decision to extradite individuals is influenced by the diplomatic climate.
+Qatar has entered into bilateral agreements and treaties with wealthy countries, but the decision to extradite individuals is influenced by the diplomatic climate.

-Several countries, such as Afghanistan, Algeria, Iraq, Lebanon, Libya, North Korea, Somalia, and Syria, do not have an extradition agreement with the UK.
-Consequently, the UK does not have a legal structure in place to extradite individuals to these nations.
-Various factors could explain this, ranging from a lack of diplomatic relations between the UK and the country concerned to concerns about the strength of the country’s legal system to ensure just treatment of extradited individuals.
+Several countries—including Afghanistan, Algeria, Iraq, Lebanon, Libya, North Korea, Somalia, and Syria—lack an extradition agreement with the United Kingdom.
+Consequently, the UK does not have the legal framework necessary to extradite individuals to these nations.
+This situation can be attributed to various factors, ranging from the absence of diplomatic relations with extradition countries to concerns about whether these countries’ legal systems can ensure the fair treatment of extradited individuals.

-Additionally, the UK has often shown unwillingness to extradite individuals to countries with policies of capital punishment.
-As a result, persons pursued by the law enforcement in these extradition-lacking countries could theoretically look to the UK as a haven.
+Additionally, the UK has often shown unwillingness to extradite UK citizens to countries with policies of capital punishment policies.
+As a result, persons pursued by the various law enforcement agencies in these extradition-lacking countries could theoretically look to the UK as a haven granted asylum.
 Yet, this does not invariably guarantee immunity, as the UK reserves the right to make extradition decisions on an individual basis.

 Crimes requiring extradition